Sweet and Sour (1984 TV series): Countdown links

 New Zealand's TVNZ series Heroes, released 21 October 1984, "is about a group of musicians just getting started as a rock 'n' roll band".
 It ran for 8 episodes in 1984 and 6 in 1986.
 Actors included Michael Hurst, Jay Laga'aia, Margaret Umbers and John Gibson.

 Creators, Writers, and Directors

 Tim Gooding and Johanna Pigott were members of Sydney post-punk band, XL Capris (1978–1982).
 Dragon bassist Todd Hunter later produced the band before joining the line-up.
 Pigott and Hunter wrote "Rain" for the reformed Dragon, and "Age of Reason" for John Farnham.
 Gooding and Pigott both wrote for the TV Series Heartbreak High(Hunter composed its music) and for Mortified.

 Writers for Sweet and Sour were Gooding, Pigott, Michael Cove, Paul Leadon, David Poltorak, Bert Deling, Forrest Redlich and Debra Oswald.
 Directors were Geoffrey Nottage, Riccardo Pellizzeri, Graham Thorburn, Posie Graeme-Evans (aka Posie Jacobs) and Helena Harris.

-Availability

-The series is currently unavailable on video, DVD; it can, however, be found online.
-The Australian Broadcasting Corporation (ABC) advises that Due to copyright restrictions this program is unavailable for sale as it was produced on a broadcast only basis; thus restricting ABC Commercial from selling the material.
-There are no plans to re-broadcast this program.

-Sweet & Sour OST was released on CD on 17 September 2010.